martinmoene/observer-ptr-lite/README.md

 Specialized: Allows to swap two observers
 Specialized: Allows to make an observer
 Specialized: Allows to compare if an observer is equal to another observer
+Specialized: Allows to compare if an observer is equal to another observer with a related watched type
 Specialized: Allows to compare if an observer is not equal to another observer
+Specialized: Allows to compare if an observer is not equal to another observer with a related watched type
 Specialized: Allows to compare if an observer is equal to nullptr
 Specialized: Allows to compare if an observer is not equal to nullptr
 Specialized: Allows to compare if an observer is less than another observer
+Specialized: Allows to compare if an observer is less than another observer with a related watched type
 Specialized: Allows to compare if an observer is less than or equal to another observer
+Specialized: Allows to compare if an observer is less than or equal to another observer with a related watched type
 Specialized: Allows to compare if an observer is greater than another observer
+Specialized: Allows to compare if an observer is greater than another observer with a related watched type
 Specialized: Allows to compare if an observer is greater than or equal to another observer
+Specialized: Allows to compare if an observer is greater than or equal to another observer with a related watched type
 Specialized: Allows to compute hash
 ```